 The Scientists Center for Animal Welfare (SCAW) will present an IACUC Training Workshop on May 13, 2015 in Cincinnati, OH.
 SCAW developed this one-day educational workshop for experienced Institutional Animal Care and Use Committee (IACUC) members and administrators, principal investigators, attending veterinarians, regulatory personnel and laboratory animal care staff.
 The program focuses on topics relevant to IACUC functions and provides opportunities for small discussion groups and sharing of information among participants.

 Meeting the Information Requirements of the Animal Welfare Act: A Workshop

-The USDA Animal Welfare Information Center (AWIC) teaches a one and a half day workshop at the National Agricultural Library (NAL) in Beltsville, Maryland for individuals who are responsible for providing information to meet the requirements of the Animal Welfare Act (AWA).
+The USDA Animal Welfare Information Center (AWIC) teaches a one and a half day workshop at the National Agricultural Library (NAL) in Beltsville, MD, for individuals who are responsible for providing information to meet the requirements of the Animal Welfare Act (AWA).
 The workshop is targeted for principal investigators, members of IACUCs, information providers, administrators of animal use programs, and veterinarians.